 - Change the cat litter exactly as the owner describes.

-Monitor to detect signs of a sick cat
+Cat sitters can monitor the pets to detect any signs of a sick cat

 Although most cats can easily hide signs of illness, some signs are unmistakable.